-- Fasten the gutter garden to a fence, side of your home, or deck with mounting brackets and screws.
+- Fasten the gutter garden to a fence, the side of your home, or a deck with mounting brackets and screws.
 Be sure to use at least six screws per ten feet of gutter!

 When Finished Setting Up Your Gutter Garden

-Add soil to your gutter garden and plant them with shallow rooted plants.
-Some shallow edibles to consider experiment with are strawberries, arugula, spinach, beets, radishes, and herbs like cilantro, parsley, and chives.
+Add soil to your gutter garden and plant them with shallow-rooted plants.
+Some shallow edibles to consider experimenting with are strawberries, arugula, spinach, beets, radishes, and herbs like cilantro, parsley, and chives.
 Your new gutter garden is sure to add charm to an otherwise uninteresting area!
 Learn more about growing your first vegetable garden.